 I play a lot of verbal games with my girls, especially when we are travelling or waiting at appointments.
 Verbal games are great for developing speaking and listening skills, vocabulary, thinking and reasoning abilities and even social skills, such as turn taking.
 And the bonus is that we need nothing but our brains and our voices to play them!

 Today I am sharing 12 fun verbal literacy games that we enjoy.
 Some of the easier ones are suitable for play with children from around 3 1/2 years of age, others are better suited for kindergarten through school aged children.

 12 Verbal Literacy Games for Speaking, Listening & Thinking

 1. How many?
-This simple game started when Immy was around three and fascinated by animals but it can easily be adapted to other themes.
-I would start by asking a question about a specific animal attribute (see some examples below) and she would call out as many responses as she could think of;
+This simple game started when Immy was about three years of age and fascinated by animals but it can easily be adapted to other themes.
+I would start by asking a question about a specific attribute (see some examples below) and she would call out as many responses as she could think of;

 - How many animals can you name that hatch from eggs as babies?